ef1j/Art1/src/README.md

-Backup copy of the unmodified Art1 source code by Richard Williams, 1968-1970
+- `art1.f` Backup copy of the unmodified Art1 source code by Richard Williams, 1968-1970.
+Entered from a scan provided by Richard Williams to Paul Frank.